ronwg/spec-driven-dev/README.md

 # Spec-driven Development Prompts - Claude Code Command Collection

-A collection of specialized Claude Code commands inspired by the strong Spec-driven workflow created by Amazon.
+A collection of specialized Claude Code commands inspired by the powerful Spec-driven workflow created by Amazon.
 These commands help transform project ideas into comprehensive technical specifications and actionable implementation plans.

 ## Commands Overview